veneelamalla/jobapplication/README.md

 # jobapplication
-this is figma design on job application,the design contains the outlayer of the aplication.
+this is figma design on job application,the design contains the outlayer of the application.